greenhas/ict302_fall24/content/posts/management_mccoy_hayes.md

 ---

-## What Is Content Management To Me??
+## What Is Content Management To Me?

 To me, content management is the way that content is planned, organized, structured, edited, and delivered.
 Content management, essentially, is just managing content.